Flew out to Wyoming after the program yesterday for, say, just a social dinner with some friends.

 This in Port Orange, Florida, police have arrested two men on charges of murder nearly four months after officials pulled a New York woman's decapitated head from a canal in Alligator Alley down here in Florida.

-At some point there was a disagreement.
+At some point, there was a disagreement.

-It appeared that she was bound, beaten unconscious, then dismembered, with the suspects allegedly disposing of her body parts as they made their way um to Florida.
+It appeared that she was bound, beaten unconscious, then dismembered, with the suspects allegedly disposing of her body parts as they made their way to Florida.

 Both these clowns were arrested on Saturday.

-This ends a nearly four-month investigation that began in April when uh Hatsa Corsian's head was found in a canal in western Broward County, a plastic grocery bag from Wald Bombs, a supermarket chain located only in New York, led police north.
+This ends a nearly four-month investigation that began in April when Hatzi-Korsian's head was found in a canal in western Broward County.

 You know, it's a good thing that this idiotic trend to get rid of plastic grocery bags in San Francisco has not swept New York yet, or they may never have solved the crime.

-Okay, uh Richard, Beaumont, Texas.
+Okay, Richard, Beaumont, Texas, you're next.

-Welcome, sir, to the EIB network.
+Welcome, sir, to the EIB Network.

-Thank you very much, Russ.
+Thank you very much, Rush.

-Sure, good talk to you.
+It's sure good to talk to you.

 You bet, sir.

-Okay, wait, wait, wait, hang on just.
+Okay, wait, wait, wait.

-I need you to slow down here.
+I need you to slow down here so I can understand.

-Uh uh so I can understand you is you want to thank Mr. Young for what?
+You want to thank Mr. Young for what?

 Another contract.

-Well, you just negotiated another contract.
+Well, he just negotiated another contract.

-You you oh, William Young, you were back to the president of the National Association of Letter Carriers here.
+Oh, William Young, you were back to the president of the National Association of Letter Carriers here.

 He just negotiated another contract for you.